supernova-xz/RepostAI-Content-Repurposing-Engine/README.md

 ---

-## 💎 What is repostai?
+## 💎 What is RepostAI?
-**repostai** is a premium content engine designed for creators, marketers, and SaaS founders.
+**RepostAI** is a premium content engine designed for creators, marketers, and SaaS founders.
 It transforms one long-form piece of content (like a blog post, article, or research paper) into a powerful, multi-platform social media campaign in under 30 seconds.

 **🔗 Live Link:** [https://repostai.app](https://repost-ai-tau.vercel.app/)